Neonatal Neurocritical Care Unit (Neuro NICU)

 What’s special about the experience at Seattle Children’s?

 To provide the best prevention, diagnosis and treatment, our Neuro NICU is a collaboration.
 It combines experts from our Neonatology Program and Neurosciences Center.
-Both are among the top-ranked programs in the nation.
+Both are consistently ranked among the best programs of their kind in the nation, according to U.S. News & World Report.
 They work in partnership with UW School of Medicine, one of the country’s top medical schools for both pediatrics and research.

 Our doctors are internationally known for their research to improve care for newborns who have neurological conditions or are at risk for brain injuries.